 Oh, deviled eggs.
 Can you beleive I didn’t start making them or eating them until I was an adult?
 I’m not even sure why, but the smell, the look… everything about them turned me off.

-But now I’m in love with deviled eggs and the multitude of ways they can be prepared.
+But now I’m in love and the multitude of ways they can be prepared never leaves me bord.
 But before you go getting all fancy, you should be able to prepare a basic deviled egg.

 Basic deviled eggs ingredients include mayonnaise, mustard, vinegar, salt, pepper and smoked paprika.
 The biggest issue with perfect deviled eggs starts with the actual egg.

 PRO TIP: Hard boiled eggs can be the most difficult part of making this recipe.
 Lucky for you, I have 3 foolproof ways to make them!
-Here are instructions on how to make hard boiled eggs on the stove, in the oven and in the Instant Pot!
+Here are instructions on how to make hard boiled eggs on the stove, in the oven, the Instant Pot and now the Air Fryer!!

 The next way to customize your eggs is with the creamy base.
 Most people use mayonnaise, some Miracle Whip, but I like to use a plain Greek yogurt or even mashed avocado.